Why choose a loft conversion?

 In order to qualify, your conversion must fit within these guidelines…

-- Materials to be similar in appearance to the existing house
+- Uses similar building materials to the existing house

-- Windows that are non-opening if less than 1.7m from the floor level.
+- Has windows that are non-opening if less than 1.7m from the floor level

 It’s also worth noting, these allowances include anything added to the original house ("original" being the latest of when the property was built or if it was built before 1948, then as it stood on 1st July 1948).
 So if your loft has already been extended by a previous occupant, it counts towards your cubic metres allowance.